Isosorbide mononitrate (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have low blood pressure, congestive heart failure (CHF), an enlarged heart, or other heart problems.
+- Tell your doctor if you are pregnant or breastfeeding.
+Tell him if you had a recent heart attack or you have heart failure, an enlarged heart, low blood pressure, or other heart problems.

 - Medicines that treat chest pain sometimes cause headaches.
 These headaches are a sign that the medicine is working.
 Do not stop taking the medicine or change the time you take it in order to avoid the headaches.
-You may take aspirin or Tylenol® to relieve the headache.
-If you have severe pain, talk with your doctor.
+Ask your doctor if you can take aspirin or acetaminophen to treat the headache.

 Possible Side Effects While Using This Medicine